seantanyurong/personal-website-2.0/content/goals/tennis.md

 ---
-title: 'Goal: Become a NTRP 5.0 rated Tennis Player'
+title: 'Project: Become a NTRP 5.0 rated Tennis Player'
 description: 'In the future'
 ---